 In Planes, Trains and Automobiles, Steve Martin and John Candy are taking a bus from Kansas to St. Louis... cue iconic shot of The Gateway Arch as the bus they are traveling on crosses the Mississippi River.
 Problem is, the bus is now traveling west from Illinois instead of east from Kansas.

 Legally Blonde 2 takes place in Washington, D.C.
 Not a single scene was filmed there.
 Luckily for the filmmakers, plenty of states have state capitols that look very similar to the US capitol.
-They chose Illinois' and Utah's, then hung around Salt Lake City to film other scenes in the Energy Solutions Arena's offices.
+They chose Illinois' and Utah's, then hung around Salt Lake City to film other scenes in the offices of the venue now known as Vivint Smart Home Arena.

 Rocky II: During the opening credits, an ambulance takes Rocky from the (now-demolished) Spectrum over a Delaware River bridge (which would take you to New Jersey), into downtown Philadelphia, around City Hall twice, and to Pennsylvania Hospital.
 The actual route would be a straight shot 20 blocks up Broad Street, six blocks down Locust, and one block over.
 Even then, you'd pass several closer hospitals.